-Are you curious if you can use almond flour in place of regular flour?
-In this article, I discuss everything you need to know about almond flour, how it works in baking, how to swap almond flour for regular flour, and how to make a few recipes that call for this nutrient-dense, low-carb flour.
+Are you curious if you can use almond flour instead of regular flour?
+In this article, I discuss everything you need to know about almond flour, how it works in baking, how to swap almond flour for traditional flour, and how to make 7 amazing almond flour recipes.
 This post contains affiliate links.
 Please see my disclosures.

 Almond flour is a nutrient-dense, low-carb, grain-free, keto-friendly flour made from almonds.
 Like the nut, almond flour is high in fat, which ensures baked goods are moist and tender.

 Blanched almond flour is most commonly used in baking.
-Blanched almond flour is made by removing the outer skins of the almond and then grinding the nut into a flour texture.
+It’s made by removing the outer skins of the almond and then grinding the nut into flour.

 Please note that blanched almond flour is different from almond meal.
-Almond meal is made by grinding both the skin and almond.
-Almond meal has a darker look and coarser texture, whereas blanched almond flour is light in color and has a smoother texture more in line with flour.
+Almond meal is made by grinding both the skin and almond to make flour.
+Because it’s made from whole ground almonds, almond meal has a darker look and coarser texture.

 Nutritional Benefits of Almond Flour